Bontoc, Mountain Province

 Bontoc is the historical capital of the entire Cordillera region since the inception of governance in the Cordillera.
 The municipality celebrates the annual Lang-ay Festival.

-Bontoc is home to the Bontoc tribe, a feared war-like group of indigenous people who actively indulged in tribal wars with its neighbors until the 1930s.
-Every Bontoc male had to undergo a rite of passage into manhood, which may include headhunting, where the male has to journey (sometimes with companions) and hunt for a human head.
-The Bontoc also used the jaw of the hunted head as a handle for gongs, and as late as the early 1990s, evidence of this practice can be seen from one of the gongs in Pukisan, Bontoc.
+Bontoc is home to the Indigenous Bontoc people.
 The town also hosts the UNESCO tentatively-listed Alab petroglyphs.

+Etymology

+The name Bontoc is derived from the morphemes bun (heap) and tuk (top), collectively meaning "mountains."
+The term is used to refer to the people of the Mountain Province, the capital municipality, including its cultural practices, and its native language.

 History

 Samuel E. Kane, the American supervisor and then Governor, established the capital here after the Philippine Commission passed the Mountain Province Act in 1908, building a provincial building, hospital, doctor's office, nurse's home, a school, and provincial prison.
 He also built the Tagudin-Bontoc trail, which by 1926, could accommodate a small car.

-Bontoc was one of several municipalities in Mountain Province which would have been flooded by the Chico River Dam Project during the Marcos dictatorship, alongside Bauko, Sabangan, Sagada, Sadanga, and parts of Barlig.
+Bontoc was one of several municipalities in Mountain Province which would have been flooded by the Chico River Dam Project during the Marcos administration, alongside Bauko, Sabangan, Sagada, Sadanga, and parts of Barlig.
 However, the indigenous peoples of Kalinga Province and Mountain Province resisted the project and when hostilities resulted in the murder of Macli-ing Dulag, the project became unpopular and was abandoned before Marcos was ousted by the 1986 People Power Revolution.

 Geography

+Bontoc is situated 387.10 km from the country's capital city of Manila.

 Barangays

 Bontoc is politically subdivided into 16 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.